ENGAGE

 DISPARITY: MINDING THE GAP

-Spring 2024 Exhibition at the Weston AIC
+Spring 2024 Exhibition at the Cambridge Innovation Center

 The Zora Foundation will be holding our opening reception for our social justice art exhibition at the Weston AIC venue in Spring 2024 dedicated to highlighting economic inequalities and advocating for intersectional approaches towards change on the socioeconomic issues.